Skip to content

 We all lean on technology to support our day-to-day activities.

-From streaming services to social media, banking apps to food delivery services– the number can pile up all too quickly.
+From streaming services to social media and banking apps to food delivery services– the number can pile up all too quickly.

-With more and more software solutions being developed to tackle the day-to-day challenges and inefficiencies within a school environment, it’s easy to fall into the same trap of acquiring more and more systems to plug the holes.
-However, more systems does not always equal more efficiency and all too often IT departments are left with the burden of managing a Frankenstein’s monster of systems.
+With more software solutions being developed to tackle the day-to-day challenges and inefficiencies within a school environment, it’s easy to fall into the same trap of acquiring more systems to plug the holes.
+However, more systems do not always equal more efficiency, and all too often, IT departments are left with the burden of managing a Frankenstein’s monster of systems.

-In this technology-driven era, the overall efficiency of your school’s software systems - how they connect and how they interact - has never been more important, so let’s take a look at what a healthy ecosystem looks like, and what to consider when trying to create a harmonious environment.
+In this technology-driven era, the overall efficiency of your school’s software systems—how they connect and interact—has never been more important.
+So, let’s examine what a healthy ecosystem looks like and what to consider when trying to create a harmonious environment.

 What makes a healthy software ecosystem?